metosin/malli/README.md

 ; => true
 ```

-Without the `:ref` keyword, malli would have tried to expand an infinite schema and would have fallen in a stack overflow exception:
+Without the `:ref` keyword, malli eagerly expands the schema until a stack overflow exception is thrown:

 ```clj
 (m/validate